rrthomas/hpmor/README.md

 Maintainer: Reuben Thomas <rrt@sc3d.org>

-A LaTeX version of [the popular didactic fan-fiction](http://www.hpmor.com) by Eliezer Yudkowsky, which can make a PDF e-book (one file) or printable books (either one or six volumes; the latter option is more practical to bind).
+A LaTeX version of [the popular didactic fan-fiction](http://www.hpmor.com) by Eliezer Yudkowsky, which can make e-books in PDF, ePub and Mobi formats, and printable PDF books (either one or six volumes; the latter option is more practical to bind).
 There are also dust jackets for the printable volumes.